mapyourown/OracleSwap/securityconsiderations.md

 Creating a mechanism that makes honesty the Oracle/admin's dominant strategy involves creating particular payoffs and options, which implies various constraints.
 Below are several constraints in the code that assist in creating good incentives.

-### Settlement can only occur 4 hours after the most recent Oracle update.
+### Settlement can only occur 4 hours after the most recent Oracle update
 This provides counterparties time to react if the Oracle reveals its evil nature.

 ### Players cannot cancel between the Oracle Price Contract update and settlement, only burn or continue